redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/observability/tracing/jaeger.md

 _Optional, Default=""_

-Password instructs the reporter to include a password for basic HTTP authentication when sending spans to the Jaeger Collector.
+Password instructs reporter to include a password for basic http authentication when sending spans to jaeger-collector.

 ```yaml tab="File (YAML)"
 tracing: